jamescherti/vim-hjklmode/README.md

 You can also install this Vim plugin with any third-party plugin manager such as Pathogen or Vundle.

-## How to enable hjklmode by default?
+## How to enable Hjklmode by default?
 Add the following variable to "~/.vimrc":
 ```viml
 " Disable the menu bar because it may prevent you from using the Alt key